marcelomijas/econometrics-cheatsheet/README.md

 :white_check_mark: Release of an Spanish version of the econometrics-cheatsheet.

 :construction: Release of a cheat cheet exclusively dedicated to time series in the context of econometrics (time-series-cheatsheet).
+A preview of the Work In Progress can be seen [here](econometrics-cheatsheet/time-series-cheatsheet-en.pdf), feedback will be welcome.

 ## Frequently Asked Questions